 Winter Wear

 I've been having flashbacks: it's winter but for some reason I'm wearing a paper thin coat.
-A little single-layer-of-fabric deal that doesn't even have buttons; that doesn't even have belt.
+A little single-layer-of-fabric deal that doesn't even have buttons; that doesn't even have a belt.
 It's a coat designed to be held closed (to be clear, dramatically closed.
 With one hand while jumping across puddles.
 Or traipsing through the streets).
 It's a smock, if I'm honest.
 A summer smock so diaphanous and lightweight that it would probably melt if I ever wore it out in the rain.

 Yet, I wore such a coat through many winters.
 Through all of the winters.
 I froze.
 And I accepted it.
 Discomfort was just part of Winter; just part of fashion.
 So, my shoes, which by February were destroyed by the salt, were, in the interim, continuously wet and soggy.
 And my gloves, which were really these mesh, fingerless decorations that had come free with a bag of marshmallows, were quickly tucked away into one's tiniest coin purse when not in use (or, as it happens, eaten for one's impromptu breakfast as gloves like these were typically fabricated from things like rice candy).